 How one deals with a question which includes abstract or impossible concepts, or insufficient information, or ideas which may be non-sequiturs.

-To see how this works in practice, it is easiest to just take a handful of examples of thunk questions, including a few of my own, and some from 'The Little Book of Thunks', to see how they work within some of these themes.
+To see how this works in practice, it is easiest to just take a handful of examples of these questions, from 'The Little Book of Thunks', as well as a few of my own, to see how they work within some of these themes.